In enterprises, you need a considered, well-planned approach to implement Safety Management Software (SMS) successfully.

 It’s likely that you involved IT in the decision-making process when selecting new safety management software (Tip 1!), so their assistance at this stage should be a surprise to no one.

-Moreover, systems like Pro-Sapien tend to be endorsed by IT due to the integration with Office 365.
+Moreover, systems like Pro-Sapien tend to be endorsed by IT due to the integration with Microsoft 365.

 Before kicking off your project, confirm the IT resources you will require.
 Typically, this includes people who can manage the following: